 Make your vision for Snohomish the community vision, too, by submitting a “docket” application now.

-The docket process is how residents, property owners, business owners, and any interested party can present to the City Council their ideas of how they envision the Snohomish of the future.
+The docket process is how community members – be they residents, property owners, business owners, even elected officials – can present their ideas of what the future Snohomish should look like.

 The City’s Comprehensive Plan is the community’s vision for how we would like to see Snohomish develop.
 The policies in the Plan establish guidelines for that vision.